ironmanofworld/MY-AWS-LABS/creating_2_public_and_2_private_servers_in_VPC.md

-## creating 2 public and 2 private servers in VPC
+## Creating 2 public and 2 private subnets in VPC & Get Internet connection to public subnets

-**This can be very helpful when when you create private database.**
+**This can be very helpful when you want to create a private database.**

-Architecture Diagram
+VPC Architecture Diagram
 ![This is an image](https://64.media.tumblr.com/e2bef5807bb782a926b7db8c29310581/c9c813a074581f33-02/s2048x3072/5670355100d5821688b7b54ed228358af03aad0c.pnj)

  **Task Details**:grinning:
 1. Sign into the AWS Management Console.
-2. Create an VPC.
+2. Create a VPC.
-3. create 2 public and 2 private subnets, PUBLIC-A,PUBLIC-B, PRIVATE-A,PRIVATE-B.
+3. create 2 public and 2 private subnets PUBLIC-A, PUBLIC-B, PRIVATE-A, PRIVATE-B.
-4. create route-tables and associate subnets.
+4. create route tables and associate subnets.
-5. create Internet Gateway and attach, IG to vpc.
+5. create an Internet Gateway and attach IG to VPC.
-6. create Security Group and add 2 public subnets/servers to get internet access, add ssh,http,https inbound rules to anywhere 0.0.0.0/0 s SSH anywhere 0.0.0.0/0.
+6. create a Security Group and add 2 public subnets/servers to get internet access.
+Add ssh, HTTP, HTTPS inbound rules to Anywhere 0.0.0.0/0 s SSH Anywhere 0.0.0.0/0.
-7. create NACL Inbound rules For Private subnets and add 2 private servers or subnets, the private subnet dosent need internet access, so you add ssh and
+7. create NACL Inbound rules For Private subnets and add 2 private servers or subnets, the private subnet doesn't need internet access, so you add ssh and
-   All icmp-ipv4 inbound rules only, to anywhere 0.0.0.0/0
+   All ICMP-ipv4 inbound rules only, to anywhere 0.0.0.0/0
-8. create NACL Outbound rules For 2 Private subnets and add 2 private servers or subnets, the private subnet dosent need internet access, so you add 100-ssh, 200-icmp-ipv4, 300-Custom TCP(1024-65535).
+8. create NACL Outbound rules For 2 Private subnets and add 2 private servers or subnets, the private subnet doesn't need internet access, so you add 100-ssh, 200-ICMP-ipv4, 300-Custom TCP(1024-65535).
 Outbound rules
-9. Launch 4 instances Individually, create key-pair, In Network settings Attach VPC, Attach Security Group, Auto Assign Public-IP: Enable, PUBLIC-A,PUBLIC-B, PRIVATE-A,PRIVATE-B and add user data, use putty-gen to create a private key and putty to ssh into the servers. user data:
+9. Launch 4 instances Individually, and create a key pair.
+In Network settings, Attach VPC, Attach Security Group, Auto Assign Public-IP: Enable, PUBLIC-A, PUBLIC-B, PRIVATE-A, PRIVATE-B and add user data, use putty-gen to create a private key and putty to ssh into the servers.
+   User data:

    :hugs:
    * #!/bin/bash